 1996 - Ireland Takes Croatia's Place!

 Seasoned broadcaster Joe Duffy, man of the people and advocate of the downtrodden, really pulled off a great one when he announced breaking news on April 1st - Croatia had voluntarily withdrawn from the Euro '96 football championship finals.
-Not much of a coup on its own.
-But the Croatian decision meant that the Republic of Ireland would now compete in the European championships, taking Croatia's place.
+Not much of a coup on its own, but the Croatian decision meant that the Republic of Ireland would now compete in the European championships, taking Croatia's place.
 Seconds later the Football Association of Ireland (FAI) had the phones ringing off the hook.
 With thousands trying to buy tickets.
-The FAI was not very amused.
+The FAI was not very amused but the prank was certainly a good one.

-Weirdly enough the Irish Times in 2014 tried to pull the same stunt ... this time with Ireland going to the World Cup in Brazil due to a French disqualification.
+Weirdly enough the Irish Times in 2014 tried to pull the same stunt.
+This time they reported that Ireland was going to the World Cup in Brazil due to a French disqualification.
 Was this a case of "the old ones are the best ones" or simple laziness to come up with an original idea?

 1997 - Watch the Skies!

-Meteorologist Brendan McWilliams hinted during his bulletin that eager skywatchers might want to head for an unobstructed view - a very rare event was about to happen.
-Nothing less the the hole in the Earth's ozone layer passing over Ireland, clearly visible without a telescope.
-Several people actually camped out during the night and failed to see either the hole or the funny side of the whole affair.
+Meteorologist Brendan McWilliams hinted during his bulletin that eager skywatchers might want to head outside for an unobstructed view of a very rare event that was about to happen.
+He explained that the hole in the Earth's ozone layer was passing over Ireland, clearly visible without a telescope.
+Several people actually camped out during the night and failed to see either the hole or the funny side of the whole public April Fool's joke.

 2003 - Late and Missing the Joke?